Malachi E. Bravo

 Johnathan has litigated more than 250 bid protests involving billions of dollars in federal contracts before the US Government Accountability Office (GAO) and the United States Court of Federal Claims.
 Johnathan has also prepared, negotiated, and litigated hundreds of Contract Disputes Act claims with dozens of federal contracting agencies and litigated before all existing (and previously existing) Boards of Contract Appeals and the FAA’s Office of Dispute Resolution.

-Coming from a small firm environment, Johnathan has extensive experience in representation of small business federal contractors, especially socio-economic programs administered by the US Small Business Administration, including the 8(a) Business Development, Service-Disabled Veteran-Owned Small Business, Woman-Owned Small Business, and HUBZone programs.
+Coming from a small firm environment, Johnathan has extensive experience representing small-business federal contractors, especially in socio-economic programs administered by the US Small Business Administration, including the 8(a) Business Development, Service-Disabled Veteran-Owned Small Business, Woman-Owned Small Business, and HUBZone programs.

 The wide range of challenges faced by federal contractors has also given Johnathan many years of experience in a range of federal contracting matters, including Department of Labor (Service Contract Act and Davis-Bacon Act) compliance, suspension and debarment proceedings, and qui tam litigation under the federal False Claims Act.